Harini-Balaji11/California-housing-dataset-EDA-and-Model-comparison/README.md

 Live report: https://Harini-Balaji11.github.io/California-housing-dataset-EDA-and-Model-comparison/

-This repository contains an end‑to‑end exploratory data analysis (EDA) and baseline model comparison on the California Housing dataset from `scikit‑learn`.
-It is designed to be portfolio‑ready, easy to run, and professional for reviewers.

 ### Highlights
 - **Clean EDA**: Distribution, correlations, geospatial context, outliers
 - **Baselines**: Linear Regression, Ridge, Lasso, Random Forest, Gradient Boosting